syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 Promises in the [Kratix Marketplace](/marketplace), including a Jenkins Promise that we can utilize to complete this task.
-By following the [Promise documentation](https://github.com/syntasso/kratix-marketplace/tree/main/jenkins), we can easily run the installation steps:
+By following the [Promise documentation](https://github.com/syntasso/kratix-marketplace/tree/main/jenkins), you can find the installation steps.

+Install the Jenkins Promise:

 ```bash
 kubectl apply \